 Saxenda is contraindicated if you or any of your family have ever had medullary thyroid cancer or multiple endocrine neoplasia type 2, a disease where people have multiple gland tumors.
 Do not use it if you are pregnant or plan to become pregnant or breastfeeding because it may harm the baby.
 Do not use it if you have had an allergic reaction to liraglutide or Saxenda in the past.

-The Form Health® Approach to Medical Weight Loss with Saxenda® (liraglutide)
+The FORM Approach to Medical Weight Loss with Saxenda® (liraglutide)

-At Form Health, you will work with an obesity medicine specialist.
+At FORM, you will work with an obesity medicine specialist.
 Before your first visit, your provider will obtain your complete medical history from your PCP.
 Your provider will perform a comprehensive review of your overall health, current medication, weight history, prior weight loss attempts, and dietary history.
-You will also meet with a Registered Dietitian every two weeks who will help you implement lifestyle changes such as nutrition, physical activity and mindset shifts in conjunction with your weight loss medication.
+You will also meet with a Registered Dietitian frequently who will help you implement lifestyle changes.
+These changes include nutrition, physical activity and mindset shifts in conjunction with your weight loss medication.

-Once treatment is started, you will meet with your Form Health provider every four weeks to assess the effectiveness of any prescribed medication, like Saxenda, and review any side effects.
+Once treatment is started, you will meet with your FORM provider frequently to assess the effectiveness of any prescribed medication, like Saxenda, and review any side effects.
 Patients taking Saxenda while making lifestyle changes should notice at least 5% weight loss in 3-6 months.
 Dr. Florencia Halperin, Chief Medical Officer of Form Health and board-certified obesity medicine physician, has seen the impact of Saxenda first-hand while working with her patients.
 “Saxenda helps my patients manage their cravings and hunger,” says Dr. Halperin.
 She continues, “Saxenda and other GLP-1 receptor agonist medications are powerful tools, used along with lifestyle changes, to help patients achieve sustained weight loss and improved health.”

-If you’re interested in seeking medical care for weight management and working with experts who can help you consider medications such as Saxenda® as a tool to help you reach your weight loss goal, give Form Health a try!
-Our insurance-covered medical weight loss program uses tools like nutrition, physical activity, mindset shifts and FDA-approved medication, if appropriate, as parts of a comprehensive weight loss program to help you lose weight and improve your health.
+If you’re interested in seeking medical care for weight management and working with experts who can help you consider medications such as Saxenda® as a tool to help you reach your weight loss goal, give FORM a try!
+Our insurance-covered medical weight loss program uses tools like nutrition, physical activity, mindset shifts and FDA-approved medication, if appropriate.
+This makes up a comprehensive weight loss program to help you lose weight and improve your health.

-Get started with Form Health today by taking our quiz to see if medical weight loss is right for you.
+Get started with FORM today by taking our quiz to see if medical weight loss is right for you.